Rose Tobias Shaw: Career

-Her film credits include Madhouse (1974), The Seven-Per-Cent Solution (1976), Equus (1977), The Wild Geese (1978), Otto Preminger’s last film, The Human Factor (1979), Lassiter (1984), The Jewel of the Nile (1985), The Last Temptation of Christ (1988) and Escape Victory (1981).
+Her film credits include Madhouse (1974), The Seven-Per-Cent Solution (1976), Equus (1977), The Wild Geese (1978), Otto Preminger's last film, The Human Factor (1979), Lassiter (1984), The Jewel of the Nile (1985), The Last Temptation of Christ (1988) and Escape Victory (1981).
 During her career, Tobias Shaw was reportedly responsible for discovering Kim Novak, George C Scott, and Elliott Gould.

 In the 1980s, Tobias Shaw became known as the "Queen of the Mini-series" for her casting of performers for television projects.
-Pierce Brosnan appeared on screen for about a minute in The Long Good Friday (1980), as a man kidnapped by the IRA, but Tobias Shaw was able to assist Brosnan in gaining a significant role in the American mini-series Manions of America (1981) as a result.
+Pierce Brosnan appeared on screen for about a minute in The Long Good Friday (1980), as a member of the IRA, but Tobias Shaw was able to assist Brosnan in gaining a significant role in the American mini-series Manions of America (1981) as a result.

 Tobias Shaw received a BFI lifetime achievement award ("Career in the Industry") in 1987, and was described by the British Federation of Film Societies as a 'veteran of the business' and 'one of the best known casting directors'.